MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 - Application writes number of bytes to transmit to relevant DMA register, that would be `strlen(hello_world_arr)` or `10`
 - Application writes memory & peripheral addresses to relevant DMA registers
 - Application sets DMA direction to *memory-to-peripheral* mode
 - Application sets DMA to *normal* mode.
-This will effectively disable DMA once al the bytes are successfully transferred
+This effectively disables DMA once all the bytes are successfully transferred
 - Application enables DMA & UART in transmitter mode.
-Transmit starts immediately when UART requests first byte via DMA to be transferred from memory to UART TX data register
+Transmit starts immediately when UART requests first byte via DMA to be shifted to UART TX register
-- Application is notified by `TC` event (or interrupt) after all bytes have been transmitted from memory to UART via DMA.
+- Application is notified by `TC` event (or interrupt) after all bytes have been transmitted from memory to UART via DMA
-- DMA is now stopped and application may prepare next transfer
+- DMA is stopped and application may prepare next transfer immediately

 > Please note that `TC` event is triggered before last UART byte has been fully transmitted over UART.
-That's because `TC` event is part of DMA and not part of UART; it is triggered when DMA transfers all the bytes from point A to point B. That is, point A for DMA is memory, point B is UART data register.
-Now it is up to UART to clock out byte to GPIO pin
+> That's because `TC` event is part of DMA and not part of UART.
+> It is triggered when DMA transfers all the bytes from point *A* to point *B*.
+That is, point *A* for DMA is memory, point *B* is UART data register.
+> Now it is up to UART to clock out byte to GPIO pin

 ### DMA HT/TC and UART IDLE combination details